fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

   }
 }
 ```
-**Orders in demat mode**

-1. Select fund Scheme with demat delivery mode
+**Fund scheme selection with demat delivery mode**

-   1. Ensure that the [scheme](https://fintechprimitives.com/docs/api/#fund-scheme)  for purchase order is eligible for the demat delivery.
+Ensure that the [scheme](https://fintechprimitives.com/docs/api/#fund-scheme)  for purchase order is eligible for the demat delivery.
 Refer to `delivery_mode` attribute in scheme master.

 |delivery_mode|Description|
 |-----|------|